-Subjects on work perks aren’t always discussed in a good light, however, with some believing that businesses use them as traps only to lure candidates in or to cover up their lack of company culture.
+Subjects on work perks aren’t always discussed in a good light, however.
+Some believe that businesses use them as traps only to lure candidates in, or to cover up their lack of company culture.
 The basic promises of a positive environment, work-life balance, and a trusting leader are still fundamental to every employee.
-In other words, having free food in the office won’t matter as much if they’re required to work twelve hours a day.
+In other words, having free food in the office won’t matter much if they’re working twelve hours a day.

 The Power of ‘Happy Meals’

 While office perks in general are optional, and people nowadays are putting more emphasis on intrinsic rewards and less on physical benefits, “free food” in particular is surprisingly high on the scale for improving employee experience, according to the following statistics:

 - 90% of employers said office meals and snacks helped employees build stronger relationships.
 (ZeroCater, 2018)

 - 60% of employees ranked office food as the top 3 office perks.
 (ZeroCater, 2018)

 - 79% of employees viewed free meals as a way for new staff to meet their colleagues.
 (ZeroCater, 2018)

 - 67% of employees who work in offices that provide free food said they were very happy at work.
 (USA Today, 2015)